Quackers711/Portfolio/README.md

 # Portfolio
 This is the repository for my personal developer portfolio.
 It showcases selected projects, blog posts, and custom-built features using modern web technologies.

+This project builds upon the Astro Starter Kit Blog with custom functionality, components and styling.

 ## In progress
 - Make tags clickable and implement search functionality.
 - Custom styling.